Paul Neary: Biography

-In 1978 he started working on Hulk Weekly for Marvel UK which had just been drastically revamped by Dez Skinn.
+In 1979 he started working on Hulk Weekly for Marvel UK which had just been drastically revamped by Dez Skinn.
 During this time he drew various strips for Marvel UK, including Hulk and Nick Fury, plus helping new artists such as Alan Davis.
+Neary pencilled the Captain America series for Marvel Comics from 1984 to 1987.
+He drew the first appearances of Mother Superior and the Serpent Society.

 During the early 1980s he created Madman for Dez Skinn's Warrior before becoming a regular inker for Alan Davis's work for DC Comics.
 Their most notable work at this time being a run drawing Batman for Detective Comics.

 Neary became closely associated with Davis, inking his work from titles such as Uncanny X-Men to Captain Britain.
-Their working partnership still lasts to the present.
+Their working partnership lasted until his death.

 Neary became editor-in-chief of Marvel UK from c.
 1990–1993, helping launch a number of US-sized titles in addition to the company's ongoing UK range.
 This began with Death's Head II and was followed by titles such as Hell's Angel (changed to Dark Angel after a copyright battle with the Hells Angels), Warheads, Digitek and Motormouth (later Motormouth and Killpower).
 Sales of the comics were initially high but over-expansion soon brought an end to Marvel UK's US line, with Panini Comics buying the company's assets, including Doctor Who Magazine.